Iris van Herpen – Technology Meets Fashion

 Some of Van Herpen’s ideas appear to be cosmically inspired, seemingly not adhering to any traditional boundaries.
 At the very least they are futuristic.
 Her creations pioneer modern material production techniques, allowing the designer to play with fabric and give her pieces an amazing three-dimensional effect.

-To some critics, Iris’s work may be too much to handle – considered to be the domain of ultra-avantgarde individualists – but this would only seem to be confirmation of how artistic her point of view over fashion is.
+To some critics, her work may be too much to handle – considered to be the domain of ultra-avant-garde individualists.
+However this would only seem to confirm of how artistic her point of view of fashion is.
 In fact, it could be said that each of her designs is a piece of art.

-Given this perception of van Herpen’s work, perhaps it comes as little surprise that this successful woman of 33 who interned with some of the best, including Alexander McQueen and Claudy Jongstra, has already worked with a who’s who of the world’s show business elite, including Beyoncé, Tilda Swinton or Lady Gaga.
-Another key accomplishment was having been the youngest designer ever to exhibit at the Paris Haute Couture Fashion Week in 2011.
+Given this perception of Van Herpen’s work, perhaps it comes as little surprise that this successful woman of 37 has already worked with a who’s who of the world’s show business elite, including Beyoncé, Tilda Swinton, and Lady Gaga.
+Another key accomplishment was being the youngest designer ever to exhibit at the Paris Haute Couture Fashion Week in 2011.